-Powered by .id - the population experts for South Gippsland Shire
+Powered by .id (informed decisions) for South Gippsland Shire

 South Gippsland is predominantly a rural Shire with a flat coastal plain rising to the Strzelecki Ranges in the north.
 There are several towns scattered across the landscape, the largest of which is Leongatha.
 Korumburra, Mirboo North and Foster are the other significant towns, but most settlements are small in size.
 Most towns were established to serve their rural hinterlands.
 In more recent decades, coastal villages have become more significant, particularly around Waratah Bay.
 Places such as Sandy Point and Venus Bay are characterised by small populations and high dwelling vacancy rates, which reflects their role as holiday destinations.
 Areas in the north and north west of the Shire are accessible to the employment markets of the Latrobe Valley and increasingly, the south eastern suburbs of Melbourne.

 European settlement dates back to the 1840s but became more rapid from the 1860s when large agricultural holdings where established.
 The discovery of coal deposits and improvements to transport infrastructure, such as the construction of railway lines, further encouraged growth, particularly in the numerous settlements that were established as service centres for the agricultural industry.
 The most significant development occurred in the interwar and post war period.
 Larger towns, particularly Leongatha, diversified their economies as they began to establish their role as regional centres rather than agricultural centres.
 Though agriculture remains an important part of the South Gippsland economy, it no longer supports the working population it once did.
 Regardless, towns still play a vital role in terms of providing employment, as well as housing for families and older couples/singles.